raspberry-sharp/raspberry-sharp-io/README.md

 + **High-level behaviors** for output pins, including *blink*, *pattern* and *chaser*
 + Controlled use of resources using a IDisposable component
 + Support sub-millisecond polling of input pins
++ Preliminary support for SPI through Raspberry.IO.SerialPeripheralInterface assembly
-+ Includes a SPI samples for MCP3008 ADC
++ Includes SPI samples for MCP3008 ADC and MCP4822 DAC, as well as for HD44780 LCD display